SETO (Self and Existential Thoughts and Observations) Lab

 Director: Elizabeth Seto, Assistant Professor of Psychology

 Welcome to the SETO Lab!
-I am Dr. Elizabeth Seto, and I am a social psychologist interested in studying a variety of topics historically found in existential philosophy.
-I received my B.A. in Psychology at Baylor University in 2012, and my Ph.D. in Social and Personality Psychology at Texas A&M University in 2017.
-I just joined the Psychology Department here at Colby in the Fall of 2017.
-This semester I am co-teaching Introduction to Psychology (PS111) alongside a wonderful team of psychologists and a Seminar/Collaborative Research course in Experimental Social Psychology (PS 336/337).
+I’m Professor Elizabeth Seto, and I’m a social psychologist interested in studying a variety of topics historically found in existential philosophy.
+I received my B.A. in Psychology at Baylor University, and my Ph.D. in Social and Personality Psychology at Texas A&M University.
+I joined the Psychology Department at Colby College in 2017.
+I teach Introduction to Psychology (PS111) alongside a wonderful team of psychologists, Research Methods and Statistics in Psychology II (PS215), and Seminar and Collaborative Research course in Experimental Social Psychology (PS336 and PS337).

 My research team and I are currently pursuing two lines of research.
 Our first line of research examines the mechanisms and psychological consequences of belief in free will.
 Specifically, we are interested in how belief (or disbelief) in free will influences different components of our self-concept and our social behavior.
 Our second line of research focuses on understanding how people experience authenticity and find true self-knowledge.
 In other words, under what circumstances do we find or feel closer to our true selves?
 I welcome the opportunity to discuss my work, and if you are interested in joining my research team, you can find me in Davis 302 or reach me at [email protected]